ryanwood/ryanwood.github.io/_posts/2019-05-08-food-as-medicine.md

 thumbnail_path: 'blog/food-as-medicine/food-as-medicine.jpg'
 ---

-Eating is somthing we all do everyday.
+Eating is something we all do everyday.
 For some, it's a joy bordering on idolization.
 For others, it's a burden full of pitfalls and frustration.
 Until recently I didn't think very much about this act of putting things in our mouths, chewing it, and injesting it.

 {% include figure.html path=page.thumbnail_path caption="Photo by George Pagan III on Unsplash" caption_url="https://unsplash.com/search/photos/food-as-medicine?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" %}

 Hippocrates, the father of modern medicine wrote, "Let food be thy medicine and medicine be thy food."
 In my case, I've show this to be true.
 I'm going to reflect on the journey over the past 4 months or so of changing my relationship with this thing called eating and how it's had rippling effects in other areas of my life.

 In January of this year I decided to [take my health back and reverse my Type 2 Diabetes]({% post_url 2019-02-05-what-i-learned-about-my-health-in-january-2019 %}).
 I started at 270 lbs.
 Today, just over 4 months later, **I've lost 53 lbs**. and weigh 217 lbs.
 My pants size has dropped from 40-42 to a 36 with room to spare.

 {% include figure.html path="blog/food-as-medicine/weight_chart_2019-01-02_to_2019-05-05.png" caption="Weight Loss from Jan 2 - May 5, 2019" %}